ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 .. note::

-	The Haider et al. 2013 paper did not report if the dose of iron was measured as elemental iron or as an iron compound such as NaFeEDTA  (sodium ferric ethylenediaminetetraacetate).
-We operated under the  assumption that 10 mg of daily iron consumption, as referenced in the Haider paper, represented 10 mg of *elemental* iron.
+	The [Haider-et-al-2013]_ paper did not report if the dose of iron was measured as elemental iron or as an iron compound such as NaFeEDTA  (sodium ferric ethylenediaminetetraacetate).
+We operated under the  assumption that 10 mg of daily iron consumption, as referenced in [Haider-et-al-2013]_, represented 10 mg of *elemental* iron.

 Therefore, we investigated the amount of daily iron consumption that a pregnant mother would likely consume through iron fortification of staple